AlrikOlson/worldmap-generator/README.md

 ## Overview

-This project is a procedural world generator built using Python and Pygame, with heavy utilization of libraries such as NumPy, SciPy, and PyTorch.
+This project is a pet project procedural world generator built using Python and Pygame, with heavy utilization of libraries such as NumPy, SciPy, and PyTorch.
 The application generates procedural worlds with labeled continents rendered with various terrain types such as deep water, shallow water, grasslands, forests, mountains, and snow.

 ## Features